sammygb26/Obsidian/Learning/Reasoning and Agents/Questions/Adversarial Search Questions.md

-What problem does adversarial search solve? #question Adversarial Search solves the problem of opponent based multi-agent systems.
+What problem does adversarial search solve? #flashcard
+	Adversarial Search solves the problem of opponent based multi-agent systems.
 We cannot build a complete set of actions that will beat an opponent as we do not know what the opponent will do they are unpredictable.
 Instead we need a way of finding the best solution to what the opponent does.

 ---

 What is the idea behind the minimax algorithm? #question